Renewable resources: Fisheries model¶

 return pi

-Let's quickly plot the harvesting and regeneration functions.
+We can visualize the harvesting and regeneration functions.

 s = np.linspace(0,k+m,t)# Domain of plot